Data Center Outage on 3/14/2014

 We sincerely apologize for the difficulties this outage may have caused students, faculty and staff.
 IT Services is working hard with our engineers and vendors to prevent similar incidents from happening in the future.

-Should you have questions or need additional information, please contact IT Services Client Support at 310-825-8000.
+Should you have questions or need additional information, please contact the IT Support Center at 310-825-8000.